Pilooz/granmaHolidaysFeed/README.md

 Introduction
 ------------

-This an one page web site written in ruby/ramaze that give the last inorfmation about your familie holidays to your Granma.
+This is an one page web site written in ruby/ramaze that give the last inorfmations about your familie holidays to your Granma.
+The feeding of this page is done by twitter, mail, and instaMapper : you need only an Iphone to contribute...

 No local storage needed.
 This page agregates :

 * a twitter flow (one account + one hashtag) for 140 char messages !